Young University Rankings 2017

 A QUT degree provides opportunities to gain practical workplace experience and valuable industry connections.
 Alumni of QUT include world-leading NASA astrobiologist and Mars 2020 mission leader Dr Abigail Allwood and Tashi Chhozom, the first woman to be appointed Justice of the Supreme Court in Bhutan.
 QUT has also produced eight Rhodes Scholars since 1998, five in the past six years.
 The QUT Business School was the first business school in Australia to achieve triple international accreditation (AACSB, EQUIS, AMBA) and the School remains in the top 1% worldwide.

-QUT was recently ranked 28th (making it the second-highest ranked university in Australia) in the Times Higher Education 150 Under 50 rankings which showcases young universities that have achieved great successes in research and teaching.
-As well, QUT will host the 2017 Times Higher Education Young Universities Summit which gathers representatives from the world’s best young universities to share insights and explore the challenges of tomorrow.
+In 2017 QUT was ranked 24th (making it the second-highest ranked university in Australia) in the Times Higher Education 150 Under 50 rankings which showcases young universities that have achieved great successes in research and teaching.
+As well, QUT hosted the 2017 Times Higher Education Young Universities Summit which gathered representatives from the world’s best young universities to share insights and explore the challenges of tomorrow.

 As a multi-campus institution, QUT accommodates an internationally and nationally awarded Science and Engineering Centre which incorporates the world’s largest and most advanced digital interactive learning and display space (The Cube).
 2016 saw the opening of the new Creative Industries Precinct and the new Education Precinct will be opened in 2018.